TheCrisSilva/personal-website-hugo/cris-portfolio/content/blogs/test.md

 ---
-title: "Clarity and Focus"
+title: "How to navigate Internet with Clarity and Focus"
 date: 2024-07-05T02:10:35+02:00
 draft: false
 github_link: "https://github.com/gurusabarish/hugo-profile"
 author: "Cris Silva"
 tags:
-  - innovation
-  - advice
-  - career
+  - career advice
 image: /images/post.jpg
 description: ""
 toc:
 ---

-## Paragraph

 Here's how a young professional can navigate the Internet with Clarity and Focus.